 There are many virtuosos in many styles– singers, guitarists, producers, drums, etc., etc…

 Tommy Emmanuel is one of those amazing human beings with such a unique and fascinating life story.
-His unique style and comprehensive melodic playing combined with his percussion playing on the top and sides of his guitars makes him one of the most interesting musicians I gotten to see live or hear on records.
-I hope you enjoy this interview as much as I did, and make sure you don’t miss out on the opportunity to see him play live !
+His unique style and comprehensive melodic playing combined with his percussion playing on the top and sides of his guitars makes him one of the most interesting musicians I have gotten to see live or hear on records.
+I hope you enjoy this interview as much as I did and make sure you don’t miss out on the opportunity to see him play live!
 It truly is a unique experience.

 Guitar Connoisseur: Tommy you were born in ‘55, one year after the Stratocaster.
 We’ve read that you received your first guitar at age 4, and learned by accompanying your Mother who played lap steel.
 Was your first guitar a lap steel as well?

 Tommy Emmanuel: No, my first guitar was a Col Joye guitar, probably made in Taiwan.
 It was a cheap little guitar with cowboys painted on it and a high action.
 My first good guitar was a Maton MS500 solid body electric.
 My brother, Phil, and I had one each.

 GC: When you were very young, your family sold the house and hit the road to make music for a few years.
 Any key events from that period that still stand out for you today as a touring artist?

 TE: I learned a lot from watching comedians and other musicians.
 I learned to look at the audience and to project myself and my playing to the back of the room.
 I think we, as a band, learned how to pace our set and to entertain and surprise the audience.